Oxsomi/core3/docs/oiSH.md

 1.2: Basic format specification.
 Added support for various extensions, stages and binary types.
 Maps closer to real binary formats.

 1.2(.1): No major bump, because no oiSH files exist in the wild yet.
 Made extensions per stage, made file format more efficient, now allowing multiple binaries to exist allowing 1 compile for all entries even for non lib formats.
 Added uniforms.
+Also swapped binaries and stages.